History of Michigan Central Railroad Locomotive Shops

 Board of Directors & Staff

-Elgin County Railway Museum is managed by a small staff of two and a volunteer board of directors.
+Elgin County Railway Museum is managed by a small staff and a volunteer board of directors.

 Museum Operations Manager